Jennifer Burton

-Jennifer Burton (born February 27, 1968) is an American model and actress in B-movies and erotic films.
-She is sometimes credited as Jennifer Jarret or Jennifer Leigh Burton.
+Jennifer Burton is an American model and actress in B-movies and erotic films.

 Career

 Early in her career, Burton had roles in softcore productions such as Playtime.
 She also had small roles in the erotic series Emmanuelle in Space.
 Later, she starred as a main and supporting actor in several movies and TV productions, including Mischievous and Illusions of Sin.